When a hacker breaches a network or system, data exfiltration often follows. But what is data exfiltration and how can you prevent it?

 One of the first lines of defense against data exfiltration is to protect your organization's endpoints, including laptops, computers, and mobile devices – all of which are easy access points for hackers.
 Take steps to ensure that these devices have the right security controls in place and are running the latest software and operating systems.

-When BitSight data scientists studied the security practices of thousands of companies involved in publicly disclosed breaches, they discovered that more than half of their computers ran outdated operating systems which tripled the likelihood that they would fall victim to data exfiltration.
+When Bitsight data scientists studied the security practices of thousands of companies involved in publicly disclosed breaches, they discovered that more than half of their computers ran outdated operating systems which tripled the likelihood that they would fall victim to a data exfiltration attack.

-To protect against emerging risk and persistent hackers, you need to continuously and automatically monitor endpoints for vulnerabilities such as out-of-date software, unpatched systems, malicious traffic, compromised systems, stolen credentials, and more.
+To protect against emerging risk and persistent hackers, you need to continuously and automatically monitor endpoints for vulnerabilities.
+These vulnerabilities include examples such as out-of-date software, unpatched systems, malicious traffic, compromised systems, stolen credentials, and more.
 And you need to do it without drowning in a sea of alerts.